sarbor/taylor_swift_api/README.md

 # Taylor Swift API

 The Taylor Swift API allows you to access information about Taylor Swift's albums, songs, and lyrics.
-You can retrieve data such as album details, songs within an album, all songs, and lyrics information for a specific song.
+You can retrieve data such as album details, song info and lyrics for a specific song.

 You can even request N verses of lyrics from the api to use as Lorem Ipsum.